buaazp/zimg/README.md

 Security measures.

 ### Documentation:
-There is a architecture design document of zimg.
+There is an architecture design document of zimg.
 It is written in Chinese.
 [Architecture Design of Image Server](http://zimg.buaa.us/arch_design.html)

 ### Download: